Timeline

 Historical records state that the well was located in front of the former shrine office; however, the existing well bears an inscription from the Meiji period.
 This raises the question of whether the well was originally constructed in the Meiji era and later refurbished during the Shōwa period, or whether it refers to a different well altogether.
 The fact that a rain-prayer ritual was performed suggests that the year may have been marked by severe drought.

-Construction of a Stone Lantern at Uryu Ko Shrine
+Construction of a Stone Lantern at Uryu Kojin Shrine

 Construction of a Commemorative Monument for the Enthronement of Emperor Shōwa